-When you see one of Laura Wasilowski’s quilts, you smile.
-Her whimsical pictorial art quilts use her own hand-dyed fabrics and threads.
-Owner of the dye shop, Artfabrik, Laura is also a lecturer, surface designer, quilt instructor, pattern designer, and author of Fusing Fun, Fuse-and-Tell, Fanciful Stitches, Colorful Quilts, and her latest book Joyful Stitching: Transform Fabric with Improvisational Embroidery.
-So excited to share more about Laura!
+When you see one of Laura Wasilowski’s quilts, you can’t help but smile.
+Her whimsical pictorial art quilts use her own hand-dyed fabrics and threads to depict fanciful scenes.
+Owner of the dye shop, Artfabrik, Laura is also a lecturer, surface designer, quilt instructor, pattern designer, and author of Fusing Fun, Fuse-and-Tell, Fanciful Stitches, Colorful Quilts, and her latest book Joyful Stitching: Transform Fabric with Improvisational Embroidery and her latest book Playful Free-Form Embroidery.

 What are your earliest memories of expressing yourself creatively?